-BusFarm is a 501(c)3 non-profit based in Richmond, VA.
+BusFarm is based in Richmond, VA.
 Our focus is on sustainable urban agricultural initiatives, including an urban agriculture-training center that will train youth and adults how to grow healthy soil, food and communities.
 Striving to inspire and motivate people into action, BusFarm aims to provide the resources that help individuals take responsibility to sustain their communities.
 The BusFarm urban farm re-connects people back to the earth and their food through the hands-on processes of daily activities and seasonal rhythms including: planting, harvesting, cooking, preserving, construction, composting, soil building, bee keeping, vermiculture, aquaponics, retail marketing and entrepreneurship.
 Our goal is to create a local, regenerative, highly resilient model others can follow.

 Mark Lilly, founder of Farm to Family, says,